-Two greens, #7 and #16, were considered 'worst case' candidates and had the passive ventilation system installed in year two.
-In year one, these greens had the closed-cell foam insulation layer under an impermeable cover and were actively ventilated on a weekly basis.
-The passive ventilation system that was installed was considerably more effective than was the active ventilation system.
+Two greens, #7 and #16, were tested because they were considered 'worst case' candidates.
+In year one, these greens had a covering system installed that consisted of a closed cell foam insulation layer under an impermeable cover.
+These two greens were actively ventilated with leaf blowers on a weekly basis.
+In year two, a passive ventilation system was installed on the same two greens which used a bubble wrap insulation layer under the impermeable cover.
+In early winter of year two, these greens were actively ventilated on a monthly basis, and then were not actively ventilated for the last two months.